Eric Anthony Abrahams: Early career

 After graduation, Abrahams worked at the BBC, in 1965 becoming the first black TV reporter there.
 By January 1966 he was reporting for 24 Hours on BBC1.
 His assignments there included reporting on a coup in Ghana and interviewing François Duvalier in Haiti, as well as reports from Nigeria and London.
 Abrahams then moved back to Jamaica and on 5 March 1967 started work in the Ministry of Tourism as administrative assistant to the director, at the time E. Stuart Sharpe.
 In October 1967 he was made assistant director of tourism.
 Abrahams was named acting director of tourism on 23 December 1969.
 In March 1970 he toured Florida to look for insights into how to attract tourists.
 Abrahams also successfully advocated for the lifting of immigration restrictions into the nation.
 He was made full director of tourism in April 1970.
 Abrahams was almost thirty years old, the youngest to hold the role.
 In 1973 Abrahams toured the United States to promote tourism to Jamaica.

 As director, Abrahams sought to improve worldwide advertising about traveling to Jamaica, to improve vacation quality there, and make tourism a larger part of Jamaican society.
 The ministry was restructured under his oversight and new branches established.
 His initiatives included a "Meet the People" program, October "Tourism Month", and a "Courtesy Corp" tourist police.
 Abrahams also oversaw the establishment of the Jamaican Association of Villas and Apartments (JAVA), which organized owners who were willing to rent properties into a cooperative.
 He sought to play into the culture and tradition of Jamaica to make it more appealing to visitors.
 Some tourist attractions offered windows into rural Jamaican life or Arawak life.
 Abrahams also worked to develop programs such as rafting on the Martha Brae River.

 From 1970 to 1976 Abrahams was executive director of the Private Sector Organization of Jamaica.
 He was also chairman of the Jamaica Tourist Board around the same time, overseeing a large increase in tourism—tourist arrivals rose 40 percent and "foreign travel receipts" 56 percent, almost doubling the number of guest rooms on the island.
 Abrahams resigned from his role as director of tourism and the board in April 1975.
-He also directed Air Jamaica, served on the Jamaican Government Air Policy Committee and negotiated air travel agreements.
+He was also a director of Air Jamaica, served on the Jamaican Government Air Policy Committee, and negotiated air travel agreements.
 Abrahams was on the Public Passenger Transport Board and Chairman of the Jamaica Hotel School from 1974 to 1976.